CodeVA-Curriculum/twine-trail-guide/src/routes/locations/if-unless/+page.md

 ```
 :::

 Test it out!
-Your results should match the image above--the last two lines don't appear in the passage!
-Here's how the computer interprets the passage above, step by step:
+Your results should match the image above--**the last two lines don't appear in the passage!** Here's how the computer interprets the passage above, step by step:

 1. Set the variable `exampleVar` to a value of `false`
 2. Display the text `Here's a passage...`